shirok/Gauche-makiki/README.md

 another match.
 It is useful to refine the condition the handler is called.

-If the guard procedure` returns a true value, it is available to the handler procedure as `guard-value` slot of the request.
+If the guard procedure returns a true value, it is stored in the `guard-value` slot of the request record, and avaible to the handler procedure.

 ### Request record